Program Directory by City

 Alhambra

-AJCC offering employment services to youth and adults.
-Offers employers resources, recruitment, and help to hire qualified candidates.
+Offers employment and business services.
+Offers employer resources, recruitment, and help to hire qualified candidates.
 Job seekers receive assistance in assessing skills, finding job opportunities and training, workshops, preparing a resumé, and more.
+Wednesday – Friday, 1:00 p.m. to 5:00 p.m.

 www.ayela.org